Shabrinath/Tweeter-sentiment-analysis/README.md

-# Tweet Sentiment Analysis using OpenAI
+# Sentiment Analysis using OpenAI

 This project demonstrates how to perform sentiment analysis on a list of tweets using OpenAI's GPT-based models, such as `gpt-3.5-turbo` or `gpt-4`.
 The script classifies each tweet's sentiment as **Positive**, **Negative**, or **Neutral**.